Frequently Asked Questions

 Here are a few of the workshops and webinars that Margaret has delivered in the last year:

-- Plain language workshops for Parks Canada and Canadian Energy Regulators
+- Plain language workshops for Parks Canada and Canada Energy Regulator

-- Business writing workshops for Alberta Securities Commission and the RCMP
+- Business writing workshops for Canadian Pacific, Alberta Securities Commission, and the RCMP

 - Technical and business writing workshops for Matrix Solutions, TC Energy, and Canadian Natural